Behold The Valley of the Dolls

 (Read the full July 24, 2023 story by clicking on either photo above.)

-David resides in sunny San Diego, California with husband John Bode, a family of adorable pets, and his Barbie dolls.
+David resides in sunny San Diego, California with husband John Bode, a family of adorable pets, and his Barbie collection.

 "Sparkle, Barbie, Sparkle!"